 - Who owned it first?
 Was in your grandmother, her mother or someone else?

 - How did that person acquire this item?
 Was it a gift?
 Did they save their money to buy it?

 - Do you remember any funny or special moments involving this piece?

 - Why do you think a particular person in your family would like to have this heirloom?

 Label, Label, Label

-Make an Heirloom Album
+Make a Family Heirloom Album

 To make your album, snap photos of each important heirloom.
-For an extra touch, have a friend or family member take photos of your using the heirloom.
+For an extra touch, have a friend or family member take photos of you using the heirloom.
 Then pair each photo with a story or a few lines of information.

-Create a Video Record of Your Heirloom
+Create a Video Record of Your Family Heirloom

 The Gift of Family History